TheProbPro/MedicalRoboticsProject/README.md

 Now you should be able to run the python script called SimTest.py or SimpleSim.py to verify that eveerything builds and works.

+# BOTest.py
+This file contains a test of the Bayesian optimization module, used in the next two files.

 # SimPalpationRobot.py
 This file is the simulation of the automatic palpation robot procedure.